LOST BUT NEVER FORGOTTEN

 Jag, Sept 26, 2009 - Aug 10, 2018

 The loss of Jag was sudden and completely unexpected, he contracted an autoimmune disease (IMHA) and was lost within 48 hours of diagnosis.
 There was no obvious reason as to what caused his immune system to attack his red blood cells and ultimately result in his death.
 Jag was an incredible stud dog and pack mentor.
 He loved puppies and was so patient and nurturing with them.
 He produced numerous titled offspring with exceptional conformation and temperament.
 His Get can easily been seen in his kids all over Canada, the U.S. and Europe.
 He was the sweetest of boys and loved nothing more than to leap into the pond to swim for a tossed ball.
 He was a stallion in the show ring and loved to strut around with total confidence.
 Anyone could be on the end of the lead with him and he would show his heart out.
-However his favorite handler was Hannah Wood, a Junior who trained with him for his first dog show and hers and finished him in one weekend in CKC, going breed in all three shows with all group placements, and finish his championship with a group one.
+However his favorite handler was Hannah Wood, a Junior who trained with him for his and her first dog show and finished him in one weekend in CKC, going breed over specials in all three shows with all group placements, and finish his championship with a group one.
 Jags show career was cut short due to a foot and shoulder injury and unfortunately we would never know how far he could have gone.
 Jag loved kids, he was so gentle with them despite his impressive and intimidating presence.
 He loved nothing more than to cuddle and be next to you.
 He was an incredible ambassador for the breed and could be kenneled with my other two males, Ruckus, his partner in crime, and Marlin without ever having a cross moment, even when girls were in season.
 His legacy lives on in his offspring with me but I will never again be able to look out at the dog park and see him poised and stoic in stature.
 His presence is truly missed and always will be.
 Minnie and Karche undoubtedly were waiting for him at the rainbow bridge and will be swimming together in some pristine pond.